-Good health insurance plans are mostly defined by the additional value they provide.
+A good health insurance plan or hearing care partner is mostly defined by the additional value it provides.
 Most plans will include a specific level of health care, the best plans will go the extra mile.
 The same can be said for hearing coverage.
 For your members, out of pocket cost is an important consideration in the coverage, as well as the type of products offered.
 Coverage for both adult and children dependents should be part of the overall plan design.

 By choosing or updating your organization’s hearing benefit carefully, you can achieve the ideal level of coverage for the organization and membership.
 Here are a few important factors when selecting a hearing health care partner.